jacelium/JMadlibs/README.md

 for instance as `==pet==`.
 Any following words are added to the current word list, until another word list name is given.
 Lines beginning with `#` are comments, blank lines are ignored, and any line with text before the first word list name is considered to be a pattern.
+Successive patterns will overwrite the current pattern.

 ## Examples